Salt Efflorescence & its Effects on Damp Meters

 Identifying efflorescence on internal walls is a straightforward process and can easily be incorporated into an initial visual inspection of a space.

-• Salt efflorescence on painted walls looks like an accumulation of fine grains of sand.
+• On painted walls looks like an accumulation of fine grains of sand.
 In more severe cases, it can cause delamination or other discoloration of the paint surface.
 These deposits may become more visible when viewed under certain lighting conditions, such as with a flashlight or during a sunny day when light reflects off the wall at various angles.

-• Salt efflorescence in brickwork and concrete looks much the same as other materials – a white or slightly off-white, powdery deposit.
+• In brickwork and concrete looks much the same as other materials – a white or slightly off-white, powdery deposit.

 Left untreated, it becomes particularly problematic in brickwork as the breakdown of salt crystals causes mortar to become weaker and more porous, leading to structural damage over time.
 The same goes for concrete.
 In addition, the presence of these salts can decrease brick's internal cohesion and adhesion properties, making it more prone to spalling (flaking off) or crumbling.